Social Issues in the Human Services

 This foundation course explores social issues and social problems and critically analyses government and community welfare responses.
 This involves analysing programs, policies and interventions which deal with contemporary social issues and includes case studies from some of the following areas: children and families, youth, disability, alcohol and drug dependency, sexuality and gender, ageing, social exclusion and marginalisation.

-|Objectives||1.
-Be able to critically analyse the construction of social issues and social problems.
+1. Critically analyse the construction of social issues and social problems.

 2. Explore government and community welfare responses to identified problems.